vborder/Jets/README.md

 The project is a jet app designed to:

-- upload a text file of jet information into the program and display information about the jets;
+- Upload a text file of jet information into the program and display information about the jets;
-- allow a user to enter their own custom jet;
+- Allow a user to enter their own custom jet;
-- allow a user to select from a menu of options to: (1) list all of the jets in the program; (2) see various information about the jets; (3) display the fastest jet and the jet with the longest range; and (4) remove a jet form the program.
+- Allow a user to select from a menu of options to: (1) list all of the jets in the program; (2) see various information about the jets; (3) display the fastest jet and the jet with the longest range; and (4) remove a jet form the program.
+- After starting the program, the user should select an option presented in the main menu to see various information about the jets.
+The menu will loop until the user decides to quit the program.

 ###Technologies Used